timbertson/fetlock/README.md

 You'll typically use `fetlock` on a local project.
 But nix needs a source expression to build.

 By default, the source for local projects is `../.` (which works for the default path of `nix/lock.nix`).
-But you can pass `--src` to override this.
+But you can pass `--build-src` to override this.
 To pass a local path, it must start with a dot (i.e. `./` or `../`).
 Anything else is assumed to be a github `author/reponame` pair.

 Note: if the project path is a git directory, the generated source expression will actually be a git checkout, rather than the raw files.